Sign up to our Newsletter

 Do you want to join a law school that’s known for its exceptional mix of diverse perspectives and opportunities?
 If so, read on to learn more about how to get into the University of Miami Law School!

-Established in 1928, the University of Miami School of Law has a long history of producing excellent lawyers and providing them with the very best education and experience.
+Established in 1928, the University of Miami School of Law has a long history of producing excellent lawyers and providing them with the very best education and experience on par with the best law schools in the US

 If you’d like to reap all of UM’s benefits, this guide will go over its admission requirements and deadlines, acceptance rate, tuition costs, and more!